corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/deploy/deploying-a-node.md

 or are deploying a third-party CorDapp.

 {{< /note >}}

 {{< note >}}
 When deploying multiple nodes in parallel the package tool (Capsule) that Corda uses can encounter issues retrieving dependencies.
 This is due to each node trying to download the dependencies in a common location.
-In these cases it is recommended to set the environment variable `CAPSULE_CACHE_DIR` which will allow the Capsule to maintain a separate cache for each node.
+In these cases it is recommended to set the environment variable `CAPSULE_CACHE_DIR`, which will allow the Capsule to maintain a separate cache for each node.
 This is used in the example descriptions below.

-See the [Capsule documentation](http://www.capsule.io) for more details.
+The Capsule website has been retired.
+If you wish to read more about Capsule, you may be able to find documentation in the web archives - for example, the [Wayback Machine](https://archive.org/web/).

 {{< /note >}}

 {{< note >}}
 Another preferable Enterprise option when deploying multiple nodes in parallel is to use the Node Registration Tool.